There’s something special about the smiles on students’ faces at graduation.

 With the right centralized platform for managing submissions, scholarship administrators using Submittable have reported time savings of up to 10 hours per week.
 That time can be put towards refining selection criteria and promoting scholarship applications within communities that might not otherwise have access to such funds.

-Help your scholarship selection committee streamline and modernize the whole administration of scholarship funds with modern submission software that transforms how they do their work.
+Help your scholarship selection committee streamline and modernize the whole administration of scholarship funds with scholarship management software that transforms how they do their work.